apache/tajo/tajo-docs/src/main/sphinx/sql_language/queries.rst

 The ``AS`` keyword can be omitted, and *Alias* can be any identifier.

-A typical application of table aliases is to give short names to a long table references.
+A typical application of table aliases is to give short names to long table references.
 For example:

 .. code-block:: sql